Mykkolla/rsschool-cv/cv.md

 ## About Me

-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
+A professional specialist in the field of energy and engineering with extensive experience in solving emerging problems at different levels.
+Strong interpersonal skills proven by several projects.
+A creative problem solver who created several manufacturing improvement programs.I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
-I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.

 ### Skills
 1. HTML